Professional Pastry Arts: California

 “You get a great foundation for your own creativity.” –Pastry Arts graduate

-A well-rounded pastry chef must have command over the basic principles of baking science and pastry design.
-From understanding the precision of chocolate tempering, to achieving the perfect rise and crumb in a warm foam cake, known as a génoise sponge, and to stretching and pulling hot sugar into delicate flowers and ribbons, chef-instructors will help you cultivate the necessary skills of blending discipline, knowledge and artistry to reach your culinary goals.
+A pastry chef must be ready to handle any project on any given day.
+From understanding the precision of chocolate tempering to achieving the perfect rise and crumb in a génoise (warm foam cake) to pulling hot sugar into delicate flowers and ribbons, our accomplished chef-instructors will help you blend technical skill with artistry.

-After you finish all 16 units, you receive your Grand Diplôme, a credential that is respected and recognized around the globe!
-The annual commencement takes place at NYC’s iconic Carnegie Hall, where parents, friends and teachers mark your achievement as they cheer the next generation of talents.
+After completing the levels (outlined below), you receive your Grand Diplôme, a credential that is respected and recognized around the globe!
+The annual commencement takes place at NYC’s iconic Carnegie Hall, where parents, friends and instructors mark your achievement as they cheer the next generation of talents.

 - 16:1 student-to-teacher ratio

 - Application fee, uniform, tool kit, books and supplies

 - Career Services counseling

 Nearby housing is offered at both campuses.
 Housing fees are separate from the cost of program tuition.

 Your introduction to the professional kitchen is the basic doughs that compromise the "families" of cookie types.

 - Dropped, Piped, Rolled, Molded and Bar Cookies